ASF

 is a scalar, hence equal to its own transpose, and since is antisymmetric; a quantity equal to its own negation is zero, so for every . [eq:lyapunov-generic] collapses to , since : never increases along any trajectory, giving Lyapunov stability outright.
 Equality at a state means , which for symmetric positive semi-definite forces , i.e. .
 By the connectivity hypothesis, the largest subset of invariant under the flow is ; LaSalle's invariance principle upgrades Lyapunov stability to asymptotic stability, every trajectory converges to the origin, which is exactly the statement that every eigenvalue of has negative real part. [bibo-criterion] concludes BIBO stability immediately, since asymptotic stability of the full is strictly stronger than its hypothesis on the controllable-observable restriction alone.

-For a compartmental system, the connectivity hypothesis has a reading already available from Section 6: it fails only when some subset of compartments exchanges among itself forever without ever reaching a compartment whose column sum in [eq:mass-balance] is a strict inequality, an isolated conservative pocket with no route to elimination.
+For a compartmental system, the connectivity hypothesis has a reading already available from Section I.6: it fails only when some subset of compartments exchanges among itself forever without ever reaching a compartment whose column sum in [eq:mass-balance] is a strict inequality, an isolated conservative pocket with no route to elimination.
 Every compartment diagram in which every compartment has some route, direct or indirect, to elimination satisfies the hypothesis automatically.
-Section 11 checks the hypotheses of this proposition directly, on numbers, and finds a stronger statement true, strictly positive definite, for which connectivity needs no separate check at all.
+Section II.4 checks the hypotheses of this proposition directly, on numbers, and finds a stronger statement true, strictly positive definite, for which connectivity needs no separate check at all.

-11. Worked example, fixed k=2
+II.4.
+Worked example, fixed k=2

-Every tool built in Part I and specialised in Sections 9 and 10 has so far been stated for an arbitrary , , .
+Every tool built in Part I and specialised in Sections II.2 and II.3 has so far been stated for an arbitrary , , .
 This section fixes the smallest case pharmacokinetics actually uses, a central compartment (blood or plasma, the compartment a dose enters and a laboratory samples) exchanging with a single peripheral compartment (a tissue pool with no direct access to either the dose or the assay), and carries every quantity defined so far through on real numbers.

 Example (A two-compartment linear pharmacokinetic model).